IsaacHog/portfolio/odds_screen/README.md

-# Portfolio - Card Screen
+# Portfolio - Odds Screen

-A project for scraping odds from different sportsbooks.
-Finalized december 2023.
+A project for scraping odds (specifically bookings in the top 5 soccer leagues) from different sportsbooks.
+Finalized December 2023.

 ## File Structure